ManuelPeh76/Website-Downloader/readme.md

   2. Enter the URL of the website you want to download.
   3. Select the desired options.
   4. Choose the target folder, in which the website folder will be created.
-  5. Start the download with the `Start` button.
+  5. Start the download with the `Start` button or hit Enter.

 #### Keyboard Shortcuts
 | Key | Action | Availability |